-This is when the valve at the lower end of the oesophagus (gullet) is weak and allows the stomach contents to 'splash' up into the oesophagus.
-Reflux of acid is very common and many people experience symptoms from time to time.
+This happens when the valve at the lower end of the oesophagus is weak and allows stomach contents to splash up into the oesophagus.
+Reflux of acid is very common and many people have symptoms at some point in their lives.

 Certain factors can make people more likely to have reflux.
 These include:

-Reflux is often also caused by a hiatus hernia.
-A hiatus hernia occurs when a small piece of the stomach is displaced and pokes through the sheet of muscle (the diaphragm) that divides the tummy area (abdomen) from the chest.
+Acid reflux can also be caused by a hiatus hernia.
+A hiatus hernia is when a small piece of the stomach is displaced and pokes through the diaphragm.
+The diaphragm is the sheet of muscle that divides the tummy area from the chest.

 This is when stomach acid irritates the oesophagus.
 The stomach produces acid to help digest food.
-While the stomach is lined by a issue that’s resistant to acid, the oesophagus isn't.
-The acid can inflame and irritate the oesophagus and, in some people, cause symptoms of pain and heartburn.
+While the stomach is lined by tissue that’s resistant to acid, the oesophagus isn't.
+In some people, the acid can inflame and irritate the oesophagus, causing pain and heartburn.
 This is often referred to as gastro-oesophageal reflux disease (GORD) or reflux oesophagitis.

 Not everyone who has acid reflux will develop Barrett's oesophagus.
-Up to 1 in 10 people (10%) with acid reflux will go on to develop Barrett's oesophagus.
-This is more likely to happen in people who have had severe reflux symptoms for many years, in people over 50 and in men.
+Up to 1 in 10 people with acid reflux (10%) will develop Barrett's oesophagus.
+It is more likely to happen in people who’ve had severe reflux for many years.
+It’s also more likely in people over 50, and in men.

-Some people have no symptoms at all and Barrett's oesophagus is discovered during tests for other medical conditions.
+Some people have no symptoms at all and Barrett's oesophagus is found during tests for other medical conditions.

 If you experience any of these problems for more than two weeks, or if you ever vomit blood, you should visit your GP.